 Aim Outcome Accelerate progress in reading and promote a love of reading to reduce the attainment gap between disadvantaged pupils in school and non-disadvantaged peers nationally Reading INSET training days delivered by Beth Fawkes 27/5/22, developed teaching staff CPD.
 Leadership implementation day 25/5/22 focused on the overview of RWI, the daily lessons, expectations of the progress.
 Read, Write Inc parent meetings so all parents know how to support their pupils.
 Focus of lowest 20% and one-to-one tutoring in the Summer Term 2022.
 One-to-one tutoring delivered by a trained teacher up to three times a week during the summer term.
-Reading End of Year Attainment July 22 Achieving Achieving expected standard standard standard standard standard standard Reception 50% (1/2) 0% (0/2) 1 100% (1/1) 0% (0/1) 2 66% (4/6) 0% (0/6) 3 80% (4/5) 40% (2/5) 4 100% (3/3) 33% (1/3) 5 100% (3/3) 33% (1/3) 6 50% (1/2) 0% (0/2) Ongoing target implementing Read Write Inc in homogeneous groups and Review the teaching and learning of these groups and its impact.
+Reading End of Year Attainment July 22 Achieving Achieving Achieving Achieving Achieving 4 atandard Reception 50% (1/2) 0% (0/2) 1 100% (1/3) 100% (1/3) 100% (1/3) 100% (1/3) 100% (1/3) 100% (1/3) 100% (1/3) 100% (1/3) 100% (0/2) Ongoing target implementing Read Write Inc in homogeneous groups and Review the teaching and learning of these groups and its impact.
 Develop cultural capacity of those pupils identified to make accelerated progress in their vocabulary, reducing the gap between disadvantaged pupils and their peers nationally.
 NELI programme delivered throughout the year.
 NELI training for all staff involved who deliver the intervention.

 All pupils who were involved in the intervention have made the expected progress linked to the outcomes identified.
 NELI assessments demonstrate this.
 Class and School worships, opportunities for debates, trips to enhance cultural capital.
 Parental meetings face to face, to supporting understanding on enriching children's language.
 Accelerate progress in maths to reduce the attainment gap between disadvantaged pupils in school and non disadvantaged peers nationally.
 Subject leaders, throughout the year, conducted learning walks with link governor/DDAT to review the progression of maths across the school.
 Following our most recent visit on 9th September 2022 Maths Walk - positive feedback focused on the pupils' engagement with the maths curriculum, positive attitudes and leadership of the subject.
 Early Years Training for all curriculum subject leaders.
 Power Maths has now been implemented into Reception Maths Curriculum and Ten Town into Nursery.
 Maths Whizz is continuing to be implemented as learning at home to embed maths knowledge and application of skills.
 Parents Meeting has been organised to enhance parents knowledge and understanding in supporting their child.
-Maths End of Year Attainment July 22 Achieving Achieving Achieving International Standard St
+Maths End of Year Attainment July 22 Achieving Achieving Achi